Swansea-born defender Keston Davies has risen through the academy ranks and first featured for the under-23s at the age of just 15.

-Keston captained the Under-19 side to two FAW Youth Cup's and was a key part of the Under-23s' double winning campaign in 2016-17, playing 39 games across four competitions.
+Keston captained the Under-19 side to two FAW Youth Cup titles and was a key part of the under-23s' double-winning campaign of 2016-17, playing 39 games across four competitions.

-He spent time on loan with Yeovil Town the following campaign, making five appearances, before linking up with Notts County on a season-long loan in 2018-19.
+He spent time on loan with Yeovil Town the following campaign, making five appearances, before linking up with Notts County early in the 2018-19 season.
+He returned to Swansea in January 2019.

 Getting to know . . .